Weed Measurements Guide: From Grams to Ounces

 Industry Standard Sizing

-Take a look at how we structure our THCa flower options—3.5g, 7g, 14g, and 28g portions.
+Take a look at how we structure our THCa flower options, available in 3.5g, 7g, 14g, and 28g portions.
 This isn't random.

 The Five Standard Weights